proplot-dev/proplot/docs/importing.rst

 Importing
 =========

-I recommend importing ProPlot with
+We recommend importing ProPlot with

 .. code-block:: python